Teradata/developer-resources/docs/explore-and-analyze-data/create-first-project.md

 If you don't yet have JupyterLab or the AI Unlimited kernel, see [JupyterLab installation options](/docs/advanced/jupyterlab).
 :::

 - To run the sample workload, you'll need the `salescenter.csv` file.
-Download the file from [GitHub Demo: Charting and Visualization Data](https://github.com/Teradata/jupyter-demos/tree/main/Getting_Started/Charting_and_Visualization/data) and upload it to your Amazon Simple Storage Service (S3) or Azure Blob Storage location.
+Download the file from [AI Unlimited GitHub repository](https://github.com/Teradata/ai-unlimited/tree/develop/examples/GetStarted/data) and upload it to your Amazon Simple Storage Service (S3) or Azure Blob Storage location.
 If you're using your own file, modify the example accordingly.

 ## Connect, and run your first workload